highwaycus/Financial_strategies_stock_test/README.md

 #### Idea
 Document:*TW_stock_attack_method.py*

+##### Right-Angle Attack Method:
-The model based on "Right-Angle Attack Method".
-That is, when all the rolling-window mwan price lines are going up and rank in order (ex: 3-days-mean price > 5-days-mean price), it is a signal to buy the stock.
+when all the rolling-window mwan price lines are going up and rank in order (ex: 3-days-mean price > 5-days-mean price), it is a signal to buy the stock.